kristinemlarson/gnssrefl/docs/use_cases/use_p041.md

 <img src="../_static/p041-l5.png" width="600">

-The L5 signal has only been available on satellites launched after 2010, so there are fewer satellite tracks than either L1 or L2C.
+The L5 signal has only been available on satellites launched after 2010, so there are even fewer satellite tracks than either L1 or L2C.

 The **quickLook** code has multiple options.
 For example, it is possible change the reflector height range: